Building a Branded Ad Experience at mobile.de: Brand Page & Entry Points

 Their primary objective for the Brand Page was to improve configurations of their latest model, Skoda Elroq.
 To support this, the first promotional slot was dedicated to this goal, with a CTA directing the users to SKODA’s configurator.

-Since some users were unclear about the meaning of "OEM certified vehicles," we included a brief explanation highlighting their benefits in the certified vehicles section.
-Additionally, since most users expected to see certified listings close to them, we added a postal code entry field to help users find certified vehicles near their location.
+Because some users were unclear about the meaning of "OEM certified vehicles," we included a brief explanation highlighting their benefits in the certified vehicles section.
+As most users expected to see certified listings nearby, we added a postal code field to help them locate options in their area.

 Since not all sections were found helpful by users, we removed those that were also not crucial for OEM needs, such as the statistics section (e.g. high satisfaction score and number of saved searches) and the reviews section.